TROUBLESHOOTING TRAILER SIDE BLIND ZONE ALERT

 - The system is designed to detect vehicles and most motorcycles, but not other moving objects.
 For example, the system is not designed to detect pedestrians, bicyclists or electric scooters.

-- Remember, even with Trailer Side Blind Zone Alert, you should always check your mirrors, glance over your shoulder and use your turn signal before making a lane change.
+- Remember, even with Trailer Side Blind Zone Alert, before making a lane change, check your mirrors, glance over your shoulder and use your turn signal.
 Trailer Side Blind Zone Alert doesn’t operate the brakes or steer the vehicle.
 It’s an alert system only.

 TRAILER SIDE BLIND ZONE ALERT GOES OFF WHEN I PASS A GUARDRAIL